thyAshley/100-days-of-code/log.md

 * multer - file uploading
 * sharp - image resizing
 * html-to-text -  strip all html and converting to text
+* compression - compress all response and text to client
+* cors - allow cross origin resource sharing

 </code>